 Beginning with the academic year 2012-2013, the university has proactively pursued policies which have enhanced the flexibility in a Choice Based Credit System (CBCS).
 The University has not limited its scholastic invitations to mainstream academics but has drawn from all sources of learning across disciplines and sectors.
-Thus, along with courses such as 'Regulatory Governance', 'Comparative Constitutional Law' or 'Justice in the Anthropocene', courses bearing titles such as 'Learning by Performance', 'Documentaries as Evidence' and 'Toolbox for Maximum Lawyering' have also been offered in recent academic years.
+Thus, along with courses such as, 'Technology and Constitution' or 'Refugee Law and Immigration' 'Restorative Justice', courses bearing titles such as 'Body Politics', 'Understanding Humiliation', 'Developing a Reflective Approach to the Study and Practice of Law' and 'Psychology of Interpersonal Relationships' have also been offered in recent academic years.